 Similarly, gaiters are a great investment for muddy and boggy areas, they will protect your feet and the inside of your boots by keeping mud, rocks, etc. out of your boots, as your feet sink into the wet ground.

-As well as that, packing some basic first aid is a good idea and if you’re pushing the boat out and planing to go into tougher terrain off the beaten track, it is always a good idea to have an emergency blanket and a bothy bag, in case someone in your party has an accident and you need to keep them comfortable until you can get help.
+As well as that, packing some basic first aid is a good idea and if you’re pushing the boat out and planning to go into tougher terrain off the beaten track, it is always a good idea to have an emergency blanket and a bothy bag.
+Just in case someone in your party has an accident and you need to keep them comfortable until you can get help.

 I should add a cautionary note here, that if you’re a relative newbie to hiking, you probably shouldn’t be going off trail in this manner.
 However, for the more experienced hiker, going further into the wilderness on a hike can be a natural progression, and so carrying safety gear for the group is a good idea.